geniusdude1012/live_stock_market_prediction/README.md

 ## Project Overview

--The stock market is highly dynamic and influenced by multiple factors.
+The stock market is highly dynamic and influenced by multiple factors.
 In this project, we:
--Collected and processed stock price data.
+Collected and processed stock price data.
--Applied time series analysis and machine learning models.
+Applied time series analysis and machine learning models.
--Used LSTM (Long Short-Term Memory networks) for sequence prediction.
+Used LSTM (Long Short-Term Memory networks) for sequence prediction.
--Built visualizations to understand trends and model performance.
+Built visualizations to understand trends and model performance.